GlideAngle/flare-timing/lang-haskell/flare-timing/prod-apps/mask-lead/README.md

 ```
 > ft-mask-lead --help

-By masking the track logs with the zones, works out when they were leading.
+By masking the track logs with the zones, works out when pilots were leading.

 Where 'c' is the comp name, 'p' is the pilot name, '.' is the folder with
 competition inputs and k is a folder path specified in the inputs for